rudelm/rudelm.github.io/content/post/2021/11/30/setup-minio-as-backup-target-for-synology-hyperbackup/index.md

 I've started with the creation of a wildcard certificate created by my own trusted CA. However, you could create the same result by using Lets Encrypt.
 It's important to use a wildcard certificate, as this is a requirement for using [minio as backup target with Hyper Backup](https://itrandomness.com/2020/05/local-backups-with-synology-hyper-backup-and-minio/).
 We'll run minio in [virtual-host-style requests](https://docs.min.io/docs/minio-server-configuration-guide.html).
 That's also the reason why you'll need to define the MINIO_DOMAIN variable.

 Instead of adding the bucket name to the server domain, the bucket name will be put in front of the server domain.
-So you'll end up with domains like bucket.<domain> instead of <domain>/bucket.
+So you'll end up with domains like bucket.domain instead of domain/bucket.
 This is the reason why you'll need a wildcard certificate for the given domain.

 As I'm using all-inkl as hosting provider, I was keen to know if I could use Let's Encrypt wildcard certificates in combination with the DDNS solution offered.
 However, for using Let's encrypt certificates, you'll need access to your domains DNS records and need to have a way to update TXT records, as the certs will automatically expire after 90 days.
 The general setup in combination with all-inkl is explained [here](https://stevenschwenke.de/GeneratingTLSCertificatesUsingCertbotManualModeAndDNSChallengeAndSetupWithAllInkl).